Vision-Live/bdsi.utwente.nl/_news/call-for-proposals-2022.md

 ### When to apply

+{% include card.html title="Data Science grants are now continuous!" subtitle="Updated: May 2nd, 2022" content="Due to popular demand, the BDSi Data Science grants will now be continuously awarded throughout the year.
+Applications can be made at any time, and grants will be awarded based on available resources." title_element="h4" %}

 The deadline for submission of full proposals is May 1st, 2022.
 We are available to help you with a proposal.
 That ensures the goals and time estimate will be realistic.
 Please feel free to contact us to discuss your preliminary ideas.

 ### Selection procedure